 Fuel Price and Other Considerations

 Wind and solar production cost will be $0/MWh in the economic analysis.
 The natural gas price will be re-evaluated at the beginning of the economic analysis.
 No carbon tax will be considered in the 2015 RTP.
 ERCOT will also monitor the output of Dallas-Fort Worth area units that do not have Selective Catalytic Reduction (SCR) to ensure that they do not exceed their NOx emission restrictions.
+In the economic analysis, unless specified elsewhere, a discount rate of 3% will be used to determine the net present value (NPV) of the project costs and savings.
+The expected in-service year of the project will be used as a reference for the NPV calculation.

 Demand